July 13, 2014, Warsaw, Poland

 The past and the present.
 I look for remains of the past, of what once was.
 I am fortunate to have my friend and student Tomasz as my guide; fluent in Polish and proud of his city.
 However not much remains of the past.

-In May 1943 as the Nazis crushed the Warsaw Ghetto Uprising they level the ghetto.
+In May 1943 as the Nazis crushed the Warsaw Ghetto Uprising, they leveled the ghetto.
 That was the only way they could defeat the starved, badly outnumbered, outgunned Jews.
 The rest of Warsaw was destroyed by the German in August 1944 when the people of Warsaw with the Polish Resistance Homes Army, along with the remaining Jews, staged the Warsaw Uprising.
 By the end of the uprising the Germans had destroyed 85% of Warsaw.

 Massive rebuilding began after the war.
 As a result of the destruction there is very little left of pre-war Warsaw, a wall here and there, part of a building.
 In fact I would say Warsaw is still very much under construction.